 Outdoor learning isn’t a subject or topic; it’s a powerful way of teaching.
 The Transforming Outdoor Learning in Schools booklet provides an introduction to the value and impact of well-planned regular outdoor learning.

-Have you ever wondered whether woodland walks are good from you?
+Have you ever wondered whether woodland walks are good for you?

 The BIG Lottery funded project Good from Woods looked at wellbeing derived from woodland activities and the full report is available.